Are Rolled Oats the Same as Old-Fashioned Oats?

 Rolled oats are thicker than quick oats, which cook faster but have a creamier texture.
 They are also different from steel-cut oats, which are whole oat groats that take longer to cook, and instant oats, which are pre-cooked and the quickest to prepare.

-When it comes to breakfast options, oats are a popular choice for their versatility and health benefits.
-Among the various types of oats available, quick oats and rolled oats (also known as old-fashioned oats) are two of the most ...
+When it comes to breakfast options, oats are a popular choice due to their nutritional benefits and versatility.
+However, with various types of oats available, many people often wonder: Are rolled oats quick oats?
+In this article,...

 Ready to source an ingredient?